ArthurYdalgo/laravext/docs/quickstart.md

 By default, the `root_view` is set as `sections.app`, which means you should either have that view file, or change the config to fit your needs.

-The next step can be done at the end of your `./routes/web.php` file, or in a separated file, such as a `./routes/laravext.php`, for example, and then you can include it at the end of your `./routes/web.php` file.
-This is recommended, and is explained a little further in the [Tools/Routing](/tools/routing?id=route-priority) section of this documentation.
+The next step can be done at the end of your `./routes/web.php` file, or in a separated file, such as a `./routes/laravext.php`, for example, and then you can require it at the end of your `./routes/web.php` file.
+This is recommended, and is explained a little further in the [Tools/Routing/Route Priority](/tools/routing?id=route-priority) section of this documentation.

 ```php
 // ./routes/web.php